Rahul Gandhi takes truck ride from Delhi to Chandigarh, listens to 'Mann Ki Baat' of drivers | Politics

 Congress sources said Gandhi was on his way to Shimla to spend some time with his mother Sonia Gandhi and on the way he decided to listen to the problems of truck drivers.

-Station House Officer of Baldev Nagar police station, Ambala City, Ram Kumar, said at around 4.30 am, Gandhi got down from a truck near Gurdwara Manji Sahib on GT road.
+Station House Officer of Baldev Nagar police station in Ambala City Ram Kumar said at around 4.30 am, Gandhi got down from a truck near Gurdwara Manji Sahib on GT Road.

 He went inside the gurdwara and paid obeisance and spent a few minutes there.
 He also had tea in the 'langar' at the gurdwara, Kumar said.